-Art, architecture, photography, writing, archery, bowhunting, backpacking, canoeing, camping.
-Max published his first article in a national magazine at age 17, on the subject of bowfishing.
+Art, architecture, photography, writing, archery, bowhunting, backpacking, canoeing, camping and public speaking.
+Max published his first article in a national magazine at age 17.

 Professional Training: Drawing, painting, sculpture, jewelry, photography, writing, graphic design, advertising, public relations, architecture, landscape architecture & public speaking.

 Outdoor Training: Eagle Scout (June 26, 1966), Order of the Arrow; Attended Philmont National Scout Ranch (1966), XII World Jamboree (1967).

 Art (1978 – Present) Woodville, TX and Kerrville, TX.
 Self-employed professional Artist/Designer.

 Advertising (1976 –1978) Valencia, CA. Employed by Jennings Compound Bow, Inc.; Graphic Designer and later, National Advertising & Promotion Director, at age 26, for the archery company.
 Developed advertising programs, catalogs, packaging, brochures, magazines ads and trade show exhibits.